RaiZela/AI-Powered-Content-Moderator/README.md

 - Show image with overlay icons if flagged.

 ## 4. Error Handling
-- Inform the user if API call fails or input is invalid.
+- Inform the user if API call fails.
 - Prevent submission of empty input.

 ## 5. Responsive UI